The /etc/passwd file in Linux Explained with Examples

 User ID

-Third field stores UID of user.
-In Linux, every user has a unique ID known as UID (User ID).
-UID is a 32 bits integer value.
-Linux uses UID to track and manage each action of user such as creating file, modifying system properties, starting applications and process, etc. The first UID (0) is always assigned to user root.
-Besides 0, other low UIDs (usually less than 500) are assigned to service accounts such bin, lp, mail, news, games, ftp etc. UIDs of regular user accounts usually start from 500.
+Linux assigns a unique integer value to all user accounts.
+This value is called UID (user ID).
+Linux uses this value to track and manage all user actions, such as creating files, modifying system properties, starting applications and processes, etc. It reserves the first UID (0) for the root user account.
+After assigning the UID to the root user account, it assigns UIDs to system accounts such as bin, lp, mail, news, games, ftp, etc. UIDs of regular user accounts usually start from 1000.

-Never assign a deleted user account’s UID to a new user account.
-Linux uses UID rather than login name to tack the files.
-If files created under deleted account exist in system or restored from backup, new user will be mapped with those files automatically.
+Since Linux uses UID rather than login name to tack files, you should never assign the UID of a deleted user account to a new user account.
+If files created under deleted accounts exist in the system, the new user will be mapped with those files automatically.

 Group ID

-A group is a collection of user accounts which are alike or require access to a particular resource.
-Linux is a multiuser network operating system.
-Managing services based individual user account is the most tedious task.
+Managing services based on individual user accounts is the most tedious task.
 Grouping makes this job easier.
-For example, you are asked to allow a specific service for twenty users which belong to a particular group.
-Without grouping you have to set the permission twenty times.
-But with grouping, you can do it in single time.
+A group is a collection of user accounts that are alike or require access to a particular resource.
+For example, you want twenty users to access a specific file.
+Without grouping, you would have to set the permission twenty times.
+But with grouping, you can do it in one go.

-In Linux, every user belongs to one or more groups.
-While creating a user account, if we don’t specify the group name, shell automatically creates a new group and adds user account in that group.
-This group is known as primary group or default group of the user.
-Once user account is created, as per requirement it can be added in other groups.
-Other groups will be considered as secondary groups of the user.
+A user can belong to one or more groups.
+While creating a user account, if you do not specify the group name, the shell automatically creates a new group and adds the user account.
+This group is known as the primary or default group of the user.
+After creating the user account, you can add it to other groups.
+Apart from the primary group, all other groups are considered secondary groups.

-Fourth field in each line, stores GID of user’s primary group.
+The fourth field in each line stores the GID of the user's primary group.
 Group information of a user account is stored in /etc/group file separately.
-Just like username, group name is also associated with a unique GID.
-Same as UID, GID is a 32 bits integer value.
-Linux uses GID instead of group name to track, monitor and authenticate the activities of group.
+Just like usernames, a group name also has a unique ID.
+It is called GID.
+Linux uses GID instead of group names to track, monitor, and authenticate group activities.

 User description

-Sixth field stores information about user’s home directory.
-Login process uses this information to decide where it has to put the user just after the login.
-In other words, this is the default directory which user gets just after the login process.
-While creating a user if this information is omitted, shell automatically sets it to /home/username.
+The sixth field stores information about the user's home directory.
+The login process uses this information to decide where to put the user immediately after login.
+In other words, this is the default directory that the user gets immediately after the login process.
+If you skip this information when creating a user, the shell automatically sets it to /home/username.

 Login shell